 - Select SEGMENTS from the top navigation bar

 NOTEMost customers can only create User Segments, which is the default Segment Type.
 If you have accounts configured on your dataset and want to create an Account Segment, you must first select that as the Segment Type from the drop-down.

 - Select the Category for the first rule in your segment.
 For more details on rule categories, please see Segment Rules

 Campaign - You can create segments based on whether a visitor has seen or interacted with a campaign, or whether they were part of the control group, and how many times, or how recently this has happened.

 Action - You can create segments based on whether a visitor has carried out a specific action or group of actions, and how many times they may have done so, as well as how recently they have done it.
 You can distinguish between page views and click actions.

-Subscription - You can create segments based on subscription level or where a user/account is in the lifecycle of the subscription.
+Subscription - (demand generation sites only) You can create segments based on subscription level or where a user/account is in the lifecycle of the subscription.
 The location of this segment rule option is dependent on your dataset configuration.
 For B2B customers, this is typically tracked at the account level.
 For B2C customers, this is typically tracked at the user (consumer) level.

 - Visits - You can create segments based on the visit data, including visit count, visit duration, visit recency, time since first visit, the originating referrer that drove them to your site or just look at anonymous visitors

 Location - You can create segments based on where a visitor is located.
 You can see the exact zipcode (US only), City, Metro, State/Region or Country.
 You can also segment on the distance from a Zipcode (US only), City or Long Lat coordinate.
 ISP is also a variable that can be used.
 Note that there is also the ability to segment based on company name or industry vertical if you invest in the B2B Detect feature.